 Adhesion GPCR workshop 2022

-Sessions will emphasize on young scientists and their contribution within the field, and speakers will present cutting edge insights based on a wide range of experimental approaches and model systems, with the goal of fostering exchange of the most exciting new concepts and data in the area of signaling and activation, structure biology, development and biological functions.
+Sessions will emphasize on young and established scientists and their contribution within the field, and all speakers are encouraged to present cutting edge insights based on a wide range of experimental approaches and model systems, with the goal of fostering exchange of the most exciting new concepts and data in the area of signaling and activation, structure biology, development and biological functions.

 This biannual workshop is a can't-miss opportunity to engage with established scientists, postdocs, and students to learn about the most exciting new concepts in adhesion GPCRs.